dhellmann/pymotw-3/source/sys/interpreter.rst

     '... '
     >>>

-Either or both prompt can be changed to a different string
+Either or both prompt can be changed to a different string.

 ::